 Prerequisite(s): SERG 5003 and one of SERG 5001 or SERG 5002.

 Sustainable Energy Seminar

-This course takes the form of a series of seminars presented by graduate students and other researchers in the area of sustainable energy.
-To complete this course, a student must attend at least ten seminars and make one presentation.
+A series of seminars presented by researchers and practitioners in the area of sustainable energy.
+To complete this course, a student must attend at least ten seminars during their program.